linkarzu/linkarzu.github.io/_posts/keyboards/26-01-04-toucan-firmware.md

 &zip_scroll_transform INPUT_TRANSFORM_Y_INVERT
 ```

-Link to the GitHub config in the accompanying blogpost article
+Link to the GitHub config on this link:
 [toucan.dtsi](https://github.com/linkarzu/zmk-keyboard-toucan/blob/48cb6544bc7e505cea008b2612cebea69e94d420/boards/shields/toucan/toucan.dtsi#L117C17-L117C63){:target="\_blank"}

 ### Right and middle click

 Not sure if there's a way to do this with the trackpad, but I added 2 keymaps in
 my navigation layer.

-For this to work, make sure to add this header at the top
-of your `.keymap` file
+For this to work, make sure to add this header at the top of your `.keymap` file

 ```bash
 #include <dt-bindings/zmk/pointing.h>